Rice

 Appearance & Character

-Provides mild polishing action and a silky finish.
+• Provides mild polishing action

 Wild Medicine Apothecary